fraspass/lsbm/README.md

 # Latent structure blockmodels for Bayesian spectral graph clustering

-This reposit contains *python* code used to reproduce results and simulations in *"Latent structure blockmodels for Bayesian spectral graph clustering"*.
+This repository contains *python* code used to reproduce results and simulations in *"Latent structure blockmodels for Bayesian spectral graph clustering"*.

 ## Understanding the code